Americans are at a distinct disadvantage when it comes to generational wealth preservation in a family.

 One giant dream of mine has come to pass.
 We were able to secure the Family cottage.

 I am confident that my sons will be good stewards of this heirloom.
 Beyond that, all I can do is hope.
-It does help that my state has revised its property tax laws so that current taxes are no longer ‘uncapped’ and reevaluated provided the next owner is a direct relative of the prior owner.
+Recently, my state has revised its property tax laws so that current taxes are no longer ‘uncapped’ and reevaluated when a property is sold.
+Provided the next owner is a direct relative of the prior owner.

 This solves a huge issue and was the main reason why many ‘family cottages’ don’t stay in the family year after year.